Hair Loss From Steroids.com

 I highly encourage you to get a prescription for finasteride from your doctor and get it from an American pharmacy.

-Products from international pharmacies and "research" chemical vendors were simply not as effective for me.
+Products from "research" chemical vendors were simply not as effective for me.

 Finasteride is a lifetime commitment, but a worthwhile one.